nextcloud/documentation/developer_manual/app/routes.rst

 Using the URLGenerator
 ========================
-Sometimes its useful to turn a route into a URL to make the code independent from the url design or generate an URL for an image in **img/**.
+Sometimes its useful to turn a route into a URL to make the code independent from the url design or to generate an URL for an image in **img/**.
 For that specific usecase the ServerContainer provides a service that can be used in your container:

 .. code-block:: php